You are using an outdated browser. Please upgrade your browser to improve your experience.

 a few.
 For further exploration of job possibilities, please follow the links below.

-http://surveyingcareer.com/careers/career_index.html also, for occupational descriptions see
+http://surveyingcareer.com/careers/career_index.html also, for occupational descriptions see on the U.S. Bureau of Labor Statistics website.

 What is happening in Geomatics throughout the World: